ResponsiblyUnranked/PythonSoftwareDesign/src/design_principles/solid/liskov/detailed/Exceptions.md

 type of exception then the error will slip through your try/except and crash your program.

-The short example should make this easy to understand.
+The following short example should make this easy to understand.

 ### The example

-Our simple example is about a file system class that can read the files on a computer.
+Our example is about a file system class that can read the files on a computer.
 As you can see, we have three types:

  - A generic `SystemFileReader`